-Why is Heroin Overdose an Increasing Problem?
+Why Is Heroin Overdose an Increasing Problem?

 As we have discovered from the information above, many communities across America have seen an increased rate of heroin use and abuse.
 There are several factors at play in this increase, as seen below.

 Using various substances together can drastically increase the effects experienced by each one.
 It’s typical for those addicted to heroin to be using prescription medications or alcohol at the same time.
-The combined impacts experienced from abusing multiple substances can lead to an increased risk of a heroin overdose.
+Unfortunately, the combined impacts experienced from abusing multiple substances can lead to an increased risk of a heroin overdose.
 Furthermore, many people mistakenly think a drug overdose only occurs after an extended period of use and addiction.
 However, an overdose can happen for first-time heroin users.

-Your Memphis, Tennessee Rehab Center
+Get Treatment at Your Memphis, TN Rehab Center

 Memphis Recovery is a non-profit addiction treatment and drug rehab center with over 40 years of substance abuse treatment experience helping others reach recovery.
 Even more, our recovery program focuses on creating a highly individualized treatment approach based on the needs and goals of each client.
 In addition, with a caring atmosphere and home-like amenities, Memphis Recovery strives to make the process of recovery as comfortable as possible.
 We offer a wide array of addiction treatment options, including: